How Long Does It Take to Get Car Insurance?

 How to Buy Car Insurance

 When shopping around for car insurance, it's important to be prepared.
-Here are some tips that can help you have a smoother experience and ensure you get the right coverage for your needs.
+Here are steps you can follow to stay organized and get the right coverage for your needs.

-- Gather information.
-In order to get a quote and finalize a plan, you'll need to provide some personal details such as your legal name, address, date of birth, gender, marital status, Social Security number and driver's license number.
+1. Gather information.
+In order to get a quote and finalize a plan, you'll need to provide some personal details, such as your legal name, address, date of birth, gender, marital status, Social Security number and driver's license number.
 Plus, you'll need to provide information about the vehicle, including the vehicle identification number (VIN), year, make, model and mileage.

-- Understand coverage requirements.
+2. Understand coverage requirements.
 Knowing how much insurance you need upfront is important when buying car insurance.
 Many states have minimum liability coverage requirements for bodily injury and property damage in the event of an accident.
 You may also need to carry coverage for underinsured or uninsured drivers.
-And if you finance your vehicle, your lender may also have specific coverage requirements.
+And if you finance your vehicle, your lender may also require comprehensive and collision coverage.

-- Compare quotes and insurers.
-Premiums can vary between insurers, so comparing quotes can help you find a plan that fits your needs best.
+4. Compare quotes and insurers.
+Premiums vary among insurers, so compare quotes to help you find a plan that fits your needs best.
 If you're switching providers, you can do an apples-to-apples comparison to see how other policies stack up against your current plan.
 You can also try removing or adding options to see how rates are affected, or look for plans that offer special discounts such as alumni or employer rates.
 Once you've narrowed it down to a couple of quote options, check out reviews and ratings for the company to see how they handle claims and customer service.

 How Your Credit Could Impact Your Insurance Costs